 I also didn’t give my readers enough credit.
 I wrote content that was very easily palatable with the belief that it would only be listicles and articles with pretty pink headlines that would attract readership and attention.
-I blogged for the masses of people who skimmed content in a world of bloggers who pretended to be readers so that we would leave comments on one another’s blog articles and feed our appetite for validation to satiate our own self-esteem gap, even if only for a mere moment.
+I blogged for the masses of people who skimmed content in a world of bloggers who pretended to be readers (not you dear reader, but the bloggers who simply wanted a comment on their own platform) so that we would leave comments on one another’s blog articles and feed our appetite for validation to satiate our own self-esteem gap, even if only for a mere moment.

 Needless to say, I feel differently now.

 I’ve grown and I’ve learned.
 I’m clear on my value and my contribution to the world and will no longer use a platform for the sole purpose of deriving my self-worth or self-esteem.

 My promise to myself and my promise to you, dear reader, who may stumble onto these new pages.